wp-plugins/login-tracker-logs/readme.txt

 ﻿=== Login Tracker Logs ===
 Contributors: selnomeria
-Author: selnomeria
-Tags: track, login, attempt, ip, attempts
-Requires at least: 3.0
+Tags: track, login, attempt, ip, attempts, logins, restrict, disable Requires at least: 3.0
 Tested up to: 3.9
-Stable tag: 1.0.1
+Stable tag: 1.1
 License: Free

-Track successful logins and even COUNTRY of logged user(IP).
+Track logins (username + IP)  and their COUNTRY/CITY as well.
+Also, send nofitication to admin, when unknown user logins +  allow login only to  specific IPs.

 == Description ==